devChuk/csci-ua.0480-fall2016-001/slides/15/mongoose.markdown

 <section markdown="block">
 ## Embedded vs Reference

-So the director can be another document that:
+So the director can be:

-* just has a first name and last name in your movie document
+* just a first name and last name in your movie document
-* is a separate document embedded in your movie document
+* a separate document embedded in your movie document
-* is a separate document referenced by your movie document
+* a separate document referenced by your movie document

 See [mongodb's docs](https://docs.mongodb.com/manual/core/data-modeling-introduction/) on data modeling.